 Back in September I got my apron on and held a bake sale at work for Macmillan Cancer Support, where I used some of Funkin‘s delicious Passion Fruit purée that I had bought on Amazon to experiment with.
 I ended up making a twist on a classic lemon sponge cake, using the purée in the sponge and icing to make a tart but fragrant icing.
 Afterwards, Funkin kindly got in contact with me and wanted to see if I would like to try out some more of their 100% natural fruit purées and cocktail mixers.
 Of course, the answer was yes!

 They kindly sent me a kilo of strawberry purée, mango purée and liquid dark chocolate.
-Which got me think what to do with these bad boys.
-Now the strawberry and mango purées might of taken a hit over Christmas and New Year’s where we were putting them to good use with a bottle of two of prosecco.
+Which got me thinking what to do with these bad boys.
+Now the strawberry and mango purées might have taken a hit over Christmas and New Year’s where we were putting them to good use with a bottle or two of prosecco.
 But because they have such a vibrant flavour and colour, a lot goes a long way.
 I decided that some baking with them again would be the way to go.